ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 media type {{BINARY-HTTP}}, containing inner requests that use the "application/dns-message" media type {{DOH}}.

-If the "ohttp" parameter is included in an DNS server SVCB record, the "alpn" MUST include at least one HTTP value (such as "h2" or "h3").
+If the "ohttp" parameter is included in an DNS server SVCB RR, the "alpn" MUST include at least one HTTP value (such as "h2" or "h3").